Jan O. Pedersen

 Jan Osvald Pedersen (born 9 November 1962 in Middelfart, Denmark) is a former Speedway rider who became Speedway World Champion in 1991 after finishing runner-up in 1986 and in third place in 1988 behind fellow Danes Erik Gundersen and Hans Nielsen.
 He also won the Speedway World Pairs Championship in 1990 and 1991, both times partnered by Hans Nielsen.
+He earned 42 caps for the Denmark national speedway team.

 Career

-In 1983 Pedersen signed for the Cradley Heathens.
-His first British meeting heralded a five-point return in Birmingham's Second City individual Trophy on 18 March.
+In 1982 Pedersen signed for the Cradley Heathens but did not ride until the following season when his first British meeting heralded a five-point return in Birmingham's Second City individual Trophy on 18 March.
 His future had been plotted for Dudley Wood almost a year earlier when he was recommended to Heathens team manager Peter Adams by his countryman, Bent Rasmussen.
 The ensuing months brought three more clubs knocking on his door but in August, Pedersen publicly pledged his future to Cradley.

-Pedersen finished his debut season with a 7.20 league average and Cradley's team total soared over 60-plus points as they won the British League again.
+Pedersen finished his debut season with a 7.20 league average and Cradley's team total soared over 60-plus points as they won the British League and cup double again and the Midland Cup.
 The decision was then made by new manager Colin Pratt to loan the Dane out and he spent 1984 with Sheffield.
 Despite that season being marred by a broken arm, he did enough to convince Tigers' promoter Maurice Ducker that he was worth buying.
 However, Pratt refused to sell and Pedersen's return to Dudley Wood for 1985 saw the start of an uninterrupted 8-year stint with the club.
 Pedersen achieved success for club, country and individually.

-He picked up World Individual medals of bronze, silver and won the World Championship in 1991.
+In 1985 he was a heat leader for the Heathens and became part of the dominant Danish national team of the era.
+In the Cradley team he was second only to Erik Gundersen and won three consecutive Speedway World Team Cups in 1986, 1987 and 1988, riding alongside the Danish greats of Hans Nielsen, Gundersen and Tommy Knudsen.
+He won the British League Riders' Championship, held at Belle Vue Stadium on 9 October 1988.